 56:160:575,576 Special Topics in Chemistry (Variable) Subject matter varies according to the interest of the instructor and is drawn from areas of current interest.

 56:160:580 Forensic Chemistry (3) This course introduces students to the intersection of chemistry, its principles and techniques, with the criminal justice system.
 Topics such as drug detection, arson investigation, and trace evidence will be addressed.

 56:160:582 Forensic Chemistry Lab (1) This lab will instruct students in the practical techniques used in a Forensic Chemistry Unit.
 Students will learn presumptive and confirmatory testing methods.
-Co-requisite: 56:160:580
+Pre- or Co-requisite: 56:160:580

 56:160:584 Forensic Toxicology (3) This course addresses the detection, identification and quantitation of foreign chemicals (toxins) in the body.
 Students will utilize their theoretical knowledge of pharmacology to develop their knowledge of the types of toxic substances and matrices encountered and the procedures by which these are tested in the laboratory.

 56:160:586 Forensic Toxicology Laboratory (1) State of the art methods related to the detection and interpretation of forensically relevant toxicological substances.
-Co-requisite: 56:160:584
+Pre- or Co-requisite: 56:160:584

 56:160:601,602 Seminar in Chemistry (1,1) A variety of topics of current interest regularly presented and discussed by students, faculty, and invited experts.
 Full-time graduate students must give an oral presentation annually.
 First-year, full-time students (Plan A: Thesis) must present their proposed research project to the graduate faculty before spring break.
 Students who anticipate degree completion (Plan A: Thesis or Plan B: Nonthesis) must present by mid-April for a May-dated degree (early September for an October-dated degree).